Mary Shelley in Bath

 Yet during her time in the city, Shelley finds solace and inspiration, leading to the creation of her iconic novel, Frankenstein.

-This collection of her journals and letters - as well as the chapter of Frankenstein that she penned during her stay in Bath, and additional short stories inspired by her time living there - reveals to us the true nature of her closest relationships, the influence of the city's intellectual circles on her work and the profound impact of Bath's haunting beauty on her imagination.
+This collection of her journals and letters - as well as the chapter of Frankenstein that Mary penned during her stay in Bath, and additional short stories inspired by her time living there - reveals to us the true nature of her closest relationships, the influence of the city's intellectual circles on her work and the profound impact of Bath's haunting beauty on her imagination.

-Mary Shelley in Bath is explores how a place can shape a writer's life and work, offering readers a deeper understanding of the woman behind one of literature's most enduring masterpieces.
+Mary Shelley in Bath thus explores how a place can shape a writer's life and work, offering readers a deeper understanding of the woman behind one of literature's most enduring masterpieces.
 Discover through her work the city that helped to forge a literary legend.

-This book has been beautifully illustrated by local-to-Bath artist Eleanor Macnair, who used one of the portraits of Mary Shelley in the collection of the National Portrait Gallery, London, as inspiration for her own composition of the author sculpted from Play-Doh.
+This book has been beautifully illustrated by Eleanor Macnair, who used one of the portraits of Mary Shelley in the collection of the National Portrait Gallery, London, as inspiration for her own composition of the author sculpted from Play-Doh.

 *